-The following Management's Discussion and Analysis ("MD&A") for Westward Gold Inc. (formerly IM Exploration Inc.) (the "Company" or "Westward" or "WG") has been prepared to provide material updates regarding the business operations, liquidity, and capital resources of the Company since its last annual MD&A for the fiscal year ended March 31, 2021 ("Annual MD&A").
-Additional information relating to Westward is available under the Company's SEDAR profile at www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") for IM Exploration Inc. (the "Company" or "IM Exploration" or "IM") has been prepared to provide material updates regarding the business operations, liquidity and capital resources of the Company since its last annual MD&A for the fiscal year ended March 31, 2021 ("Annual MD&A").
+Additional information relating to IM Exploration is available under the Company's SEDAR profile at www.sedar.com.

 This MD&A has been prepared in compliance with the requirements of Form 51-102F1, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
-This MD&A should be read in conjunction with the audited annual financial statements of the Company for the fiscal years ended March 31, 2021 and 2020, and the unaudited condensed interim financial statements for the six months ended September 30, 2021, together with the notes thereto.
+This MD&A should be read in conjunction with the audited annual financial statements of the Company for the fiscal years ended March 31, 2021 and 2020, and the unaudited condensed interim financial statements for the three months ended June 30, 2021, together with the notes thereto.
 Dollar figures are reported in Canadian dollars, unless otherwise noted.
 In the opinion of management, any and all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-The results for the six months ended September 30, 2021 are not necessarily indicative of the results that may be expected for any future periods.
-Information contained herein is presented as at November 25, 2021, unless otherwise indicated.
+The results for the three months ended June 30, 2021 are not necessarily indicative of the results that may be expected for any future periods.
+Information contained herein is presented as at August 30, 2021 unless otherwise indicated.

-The unaudited condensed interim financial statements for the six months ended September 30, 2021, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The unaudited condensed interim financial statements for the three months ended June 30, 2021, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
 The unaudited condensed interim consolidated financial statements have been prepared in accordance with International Standard 34, Interim Financial Reporting.

 For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors, considers the materiality of information.
-Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of Westward's common shares; or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
+Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of IM Exploration's common shares (the "Common Shares"); or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board of Directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.